dierickdie/therick48.16/README.md

 #### But I don't have any USB C cables.
 Boo hoo.
 I suggest building one.
 Zap Cables is a good place to get parts

-#### Why is it named therick64?
+#### Why is it named therick?
 It started in fall of 2005 when I was just a boy.
 I started a new job, and needed a login name.
 The manager wrote The Rick (my first name is Rick).
 It has stuck ever since.
 Thanks, Sam!
-The 64 is for 64 keys, if that wasn't obvious.